Super Covering Maps: Super covering maps

 \subsection{Ramond punctures}

-Let us also briefly discuss Ramond punctures.
+Let us also discuss super covering maps in the case where the covering SRS has Ramond punctures.
 As we saw in eq.~(\ref{eq:g2_reg}), the odd component of $\bm{\Gamma}$ looks multivalued around a NS puncture with even ramification $w$.
 As the odd coordinate $\theta$ on the base space is single valued when encircling the branch point, this implies that the odd coordinate $\Theta$ on the covering surface must be multi-valued.
 The reason is clear from the perspective of the symmetric orbifold: if one inserts a twist operator with even cycle length, it is lifted to a spin operator on the covering surface, meaning that the fermions are in the Ramond sector \cite{Lunin:2001pw}.
 The proper notion of puncture to use in the case of even ramification indices is thus that of a Ramond puncture, which is discussed in \cite[Section~4.1.3]{Witten:2012ga}.
-There are two descriptions of such a Ramond puncture: either, $\Theta$ is multi-valued and ill-defined at the puncture, or one replaces $\Theta$ by a single-valued $\tilde{\Theta}$ at the cost of changing the superconformal structure.
+There are two descriptions of such a Ramond puncture: either $\Theta$ is multi-valued and ill-defined at the puncture, or one replaces $\Theta$ by a single-valued $\tilde{\Theta}$ at the cost of changing the superconformal structure.
 The former description is more suitable for describing vertex operators in a SCFT, while the global structure of the SRS is more apparent in the latter description.
 Let us explain this a bit further.

 In the global description, a Ramond puncture is not a point but rather a $0|1$ dimensional submanifold of the SRS \cite{Witten:2012ga}.
 At a R puncture, the superconformal structure $\mcl{D}$ degenerates, and one can always find superconformal coordinates $\bbr{z,\tilde{\Theta}}$ around the R puncture in which the superderivative becomes